Trullelmao/TheRealWaveDictionary/README.md

 Bogged is similar to monged but in a sense that the person or object is less negatively impacted than mogged/monged.

+[New af] - phrase
+When a wave brother says something is "New af" it means it's usually a regularly occuring thing.
+Can be used when someone is sarcastically suprised about something.